blablacar/go-synapse/README.md

+___/!\ This Software is in Alpha Stage!
+Don't use it in production, until it's considered Stable /!\___

-# Synapse #
+# GO-Synapse #

-Synapse is Airbnb's new system for service discovery.
+Go-Synapse is a new system for service discovery, a Go rewritten work of Airbnb's [Synapse](https://github.com/airbnb/synapse).
-Synapse solves the problem of automated fail-over in the cloud, where failover via network re-configuration is impossible.
+Synapse solves the problem of automated fail-over in the cloud, where failover via network re-configuration is impossible (or not desirable).
 The end result is the ability to connect internal services together in a scalable, fault-tolerant way.

+## Airbnb ##

+Thank you guy to write a so nice piece of software with Synapse.
+But we really want to stop deploying a full ruby stack on our containers !
+Our first thoughts were to ask you to rewrote it in C/C++/Java/Go.
+But our team convince ourself that it was not the best behavior to have at first.
+So we rewrote it in Go (See more explanations in the Motivation section below).

+We want to thanks the huge work made by Airbnb's engineering team.
+We love you guy's !
+Your tools (nerve & synapse) are in the center of our infrastructure at BlaBlaCar.
+Even if we fork Synapse to rewrote in Go, we will continue to follow your repository, and consider it as the reference.
+Big Up to YOU!
+We send you all love and kisses you deserve (and even more).

 ## Motivation ##

+Why rewrote the Airbnb's software ?
+Same story that as [GO-Nerve](https://github.com/blablacar/go-nerve).
+A mix between our own lack of ruby knowledge and our goal to have a single binary.
+Why Go (because we're also easy with Java) ?
+After compilation, we have a single binary which is easier to deploy on our full container infrastructure!
+No need to deploy the full ruby stack, nor java one.

 Synapse emerged from the need to maintain high-availability applications in the cloud.
 Traditional high-availability techniques, which involve using a CRM like [pacemaker](http://linux-ha.org/wiki/Pacemaker), do not work in environments where the end-user has no control over the networking.